+Animal tracking is a fun nature activity for preschoolers as well as older children, and it can be done any time of the year.
 The best part is that you don’t need to be an expert to track animals, as long as you’re equipped with some curiosity about the natural world.
-See it as an opportunity to learn alongside with your child!
+See it as an opportunity to learn something new alongside with your child!

-- It connects your child to nature in a very direct and hands-on way
+- It connects them to nature in a very direct and hands-on way.

-- It teaches your child to be aware of their surroundings and the creatures that live there
+- It teaches them to be aware of their surroundings and the creatures that live there.

-- It gives your child a chance to use critical thinking skills and scientific inquiry methods
+- It gives them a chance to use critical thinking skills and scientific inquiry methods.

-- It gives your child a chance to experience nature with both body and mind
+- It gives them a chance to experience nature with both body and mind.

-- It’s an incentive for both you and your child to learn about different animal species in your area
+- It’s an incentive for both you and them to learn about different animal species in your area.

 - It’s fun!

-Animals offer many clues about their whereabouts besides paw prints.
-If you look closely, you may find scats, fur, feathers, nests, skulls and bones, trails and chew marks, and other things that an animal has left behind.
-Try to engage as many senses as you can during your exploration.
-Can you see where the deer bucks have rubbed their antlers?
-Do you hear any squirrels rustling in the leaves?
-Can you smell the hollow tree where the raccoon sleeps?
-What does the turkey vulture’s feather feel like?
+When we think of animal tracking, paw prints are typically the first thing that comes to mind.
+However, animals offer many other clues about their whereabouts.
+If you look closely, you may find scats, fur, feathers, nests, skulls and bones, trails, chew marks, and other things that an animal has left behind.
+Try to engage as many senses as you can while examining clues:

-A good place to start is where animals feed, drink, bathe or gather.
+A good place to start looking for tracks and other signs of animal life is where animals feed, drink, bathe or gather.
 You also need a good medium for the tracks to show.
 Snow makes the tracks easy to follow and is maybe the best medium of all, but mud, damp soil and sand are other excellent surfaces.
 Damp woods, shady trails, seashores, and near creeks and river banks are places where animals are both likely to be and leave tracks.